What and where is the piriformis muscle?

 An important fact about the location of the piriformis muscle is its location in relationship to the sciatic nerve.
-Most commonly, the piriformis muscle is located just superior to the sciatic nerve.
-Different orientations are also possible where some or all of the sciatic nerve runs through the piriformis muscle, which can be one contributing factor to piriformis syndrome.
+Most commonly, the piriformis is located just superior to the sciatic nerve.
+Different orientations are also possible where some or all of the sciatic nerve runs through the piriformis, which can be one contributing factor to piriformis syndrome.

 What actions does the piriformis muscle do?

-When we start describing the actions of piriformis, things get a little tricky.
-This is because the actions of piriformis depend on the position of the hip.
+When we start describing the actions of the piriformis, things get a little tricky.
+This is because these actions depend on the position of the hip.

 Things get a little more complicated when we move out of anatomical position.
 When we flex the hip joint, we change the line of tension between the sacrum and the greater trochanter.
 Current research (Chaitow and DeLaney, 2011; Travell and Simon, 1993) suggests that:

-When the hip joint is flexed to 90°, the piriformis muscle can act to:
+When the hip joint is flexed to 90°, the piriformis can act to:

-If you want to learn more about the piriformis muscle, check out the related article in our series on the piriformis: What Is Piriformis Syndrome?
+If you want to learn more about the piriformis muscle, check out the related article in this series: What Is Piriformis Syndrome?
 Oh, and by the way, we cover it in our online course!